GodinA/cjfas-bycatch-INLA-SPDE/README.md

 # cjfas-bycatch-INLA-SPDE
-Data and R codes used in cjfas paper 'Applying Bayesian spatiotemporal models to fisheries bycatch in the Canadian Arctic'
+Data and R codes for cjfas paper 'Applying Bayesian spatiotemporal models to fisheries bycatch in the Canadian Arctic'